The Truth About Agent Orange and Other Herbicides in Thailand During the Vietnam War

 Command Sergeant Major Kenneth Witkin stated that grounds personnel informed him they were using Agent Orange when he observed them spraying around barracks.
 Technical Sergeant William L. Easterly stated that RANCH HAND crew would use Agent Orange around their personnel area because they were not aware of the herbicide’s harmful effects.
 Although the SOP is not available or remains classified, the development and enforcement of the SOP highlights the prevalence of herbicide use and the concern of misuse on Thailand bases.

 C. VA should presume exposure to herbicide agents for all Thailand veterans.

 1. Thailand veterans were exposed to the same agents as Vietnam veterans.

-VA’s current application of its Thailand perimeter policy only concedes exposure for service members with a security-related military occupational specialty (MOS), such as military police, who conducted foot patrols at the perimeter.
-In such a strict application, VA arbitrarily ignores its own policy of conceding herbicide exposure for veterans who served near the perimeter.
+Before the PACT Act was enacted on August 10, 2022, VA’s application of its Thailand perimeter policy only conceded exposure for service members with a security-related military occupational specialty (MOS), such as military police, who conducted foot patrols at the perimeter.
+In such a strict application, VA arbitrarily ignored its own policy of conceding herbicide exposure for veterans who served near the perimeter.